raissinging/Webb-Projects/README.md

 ## Monty Hall Problem
 Parents Day problem for AP Stats: simulating the famous monty hall problem.
 ## Dice Rolling
-First Lab for physics C; very simple program simulating dice rolls
+First Lab for AP Physics C; very simple program simulating dice rolls
 ## AP Statistics Textbook: 5.1 Problem 26
 Carrying out the lotto game and seeing if it is suprising to not get any matching numbers on the ticket.